 The Eurosystem’s approach to community readiness monitoring

-Community readiness monitoring is based on the “Overall key milestones to ensure a successful big-bang migration in November 2021”, which were devised by the Eurosystem in close consultation with the market.
-At present, these consist of 22 milestones which are used to monitor the readiness levels of all institutions participating in T2.
-The milestones define by when key activities regarding the preparations required needed for a successful migration should have been started and completed.
+Community readiness monitoring is based on the “Project key milestones”, which were devised by the Eurosystem in close consultation with the market.
+At present, these consist of 26 milestones which are used to monitor the readiness levels of all institutions participating in T2.

-Readiness levels are surveyed approximately once per quarter.
-For this, the central banks survey all of their participants regarding the completion status of upcoming milestones.
+Readiness levels are surveyed once per quarter.
+For this, at the end of each quarter, the central banks survey all of their participants regarding the completion status of milestones that are due and their expectations with regard to the next milestones to be reached.
 In addition, participants are asked to provide an estimate of their current project progress, and thereby their prospective readiness for migration, using a traffic light system.
 Their responses give central banks valuable insight into their user community’s readiness and enable them to provide institutions with timely, dedicated support should any difficulties arise.

 These responses also feed into community readiness monitoring at the European level.
 Every central bank participating in TARGET2 is required to take part in this monitoring process and to report on both the progress of its own internal connectivity projects as well as those of its participants.

 At the European level, the results of each community readiness reporting cycle are summarised in a community readiness report and an accompanying dashboard.
 This provides participants with an overview of the preparatory work throughout all markets participating in TARGET2.